-The drawdown lifetime mortgage plan was initially developed in response to the conventional schemes, where a homeowner, looking to budget over the long-term needed to consider the amount of money they would likely need in the future.
-The homeowner would leave the cash invariably sitting in a bank account, earning less interest than what the lenders were charging on equity release.
+The drawdown lifetime mortgage plan was initially developed in response to the conventional schemes, where a homeowners, looking to budget over the long-term needed to consider the money they would likely need in the future.
+The homeowner would set aside the cash invariably sitting in a bank account, earning less interest than what the lenders were charging on equity release.

-Today, when you take a smaller initial lump sum, it means your lender will charge you less interest (since it’s on a lower balance), and you inevitably retain more equity in the property for future use, if need be.
+Today, when you take a smaller initial lump sum, meaning your lender will fine you less interest (since it is on a lower balance), and you inevitably retain more equity in the property for future use, if need be.

-A drawdown facility gets rid of the need to leave unused equity release funds in the bank, and, instead, leaves surplus cash funds with the plan provider.
+A drawdown facility gets rid of the need to keep unused equity release funds in the bank, and, instead, pass surplus cash funds with the plan providers.
 It means that your lender will only charge your interest on that which you withdraw.

 How Does a Drawdown Lifetime Mortgage Work?

-Like other equity release schemes, a drawdown plan allows you to unlock the equity in your home without having to downsize.
+Like other equity release schemes, a drawdown plan allows you to unleash the equity in your home without having to downsize.